eladile/inoutlog/README.md

 # inoutlog
-log working hours to json
+log working hours to json, and send the payment required via telgram bot.

 learn more about creating telegram bots in: https://core.telegram.org/api#bot-api